kalvarioz/REU-PSU-Research-Project/updatelog.md

 Some errors, it seems to be mostly UI bugs, so ill be working on updating that and getting rid of those issues.
 I am beginning to implement parallel processing and features related.

 <img width="603" height="359" alt="{14E8F0C4-E779-42B1-8E6C-8FECB822723C}" src="https://github.com/user-attachments/assets/3dbaa17a-96e0-4784-a721-7ca46e5ecc07" />

+## 8/15 - Program checkpoint - End of REU